 The building houses the seven judges' offices; the Supreme Court clerk and the clerk's staff; two courtrooms; the two-story-high Supreme Court Library, and the office of the state attorney general.
 Intricate portraits of past judges of the Court are located on each of the three floors.

-Free half-hour tours of this historic building are available Mon.-Fri., 9 a.m.-11 a.m. and 2 p.m.- 4 p.m., with the last tour of the day beginning at 3:30 p.m.
+Free half-hour tours of this historic building are available Mon.-Fri., 9 a.m.-11 a.m. and 2 p.m.- 4 p.m., with the last tour of the day beginning at 3:30 p.m and concluding at 4 p.m.
 Closed Saturdays, Sundays and state holidays.